Why we built this

 The terminal renaissance

 The terminal is having a moment, and it’s not nostalgia.
-It’s because AI arrived and AI lives in the terminal.
+It’s because AI arrived — and it arrived in the terminal.

 Claude Code.
 Codex CLI.
 Gemini CLI.
-The most powerful AI coding tools of 2025 all launched as terminal applications.
+The most capable AI tools of 2025 all launched as terminal applications.
 They all support MCP.
 They all want to interact with your tools programmatically.

 The MCP ecosystem grew from roughly 100 servers in late 2024 to over 8,000 by early 2026.
 It’s backed by Anthropic, OpenAI, Google, Microsoft, and the Linux Foundation.
 This isn’t a trend.
 It’s infrastructure.